Orthopedic Surgery

 Estimated Treatment Cost

-Save up to 70–80% compared to Western countries
+Save up to 75% compared to treatment costs in Western countries

 Package Includes: